nautobot/nautobot/docs/models/users/objectpermission.md

 # Object Permissions

-A permission in NetBox represents a relationship shared by several components:
+A permission in Nautobot represents a relationship shared by several components:

-* Object type(s) - One or more types of object in NetBox
+* Object type(s) - One or more types of object in Nautobot
 * User(s)/Group(s) - One or more users or groups of users
 * Action(s) - The action(s) that can be performed on an object
 * Constraints - An arbitrary filter used to limit the granted action(s) to a specific subset of objects